 This castle is located about 30 minutes south of Prague on Highway E65 E50.
 You can't park at the castle itself.
 You will park down below.
 There are a couple ways to walk up to the castle.
 The website doesn't indicate appointments need to be made.
 The castle was closed but they said we could participate in the tour but we would have to wait about 45 minutes.
 So, we waited.
 It was worth while.

 Not many castles you visit will be fully furnished in period furniture and décor.
 This one was which was great!
 Founded in 1241, this castle still belongs in the family, a descendant of the man who first had it built, Zdeslav of Sternberg.
 They actually live on the second floor.
 You will tour the 3rd floor.
 The tour is about 40-50 minutes.
 Since this tour was in the Czech language, we were given laminated information sheets in English.

 Entrance cost is 125CZK for the Czech language tour.
 Other language tours cost 195CZK.

 It does cost money to use the toilet.

 Located at 257 27 Ceský Šternberk, Ceská republika

 Parizska ulice is the heart of Josefov and its main street.
 The street looks very representative, filed with beautiful buildings and prestigious rooftops.
-Obviously, it was an elite quarter in which lived the most wealthy members of the Jewish community of Prague.
+Between 1893 and 1913 most of the ghetto was demolished, as a part of an initiative to model the city of Paris.
+Obviously, it became an elite quarter in which lived the most wealthy members of the Jewish community of Prague.